Frequently Asked Questions (FAQ)*

 It is important to note that vulnerable populations must still stay home except for essential needs (older adults, individuals with serious chronic medical conditions, and individuals with compromised immune systems).

 This is a critical intervention to reduce harm from the spread of the coronavirus in our community.
 This is a mandatory order.

-The Mendocino County Public Health Officer has observed quickly mounting cases and serious illnesses across the region and became aware of the first case of COVID-19 in our County.
+The Mendocino County Public Health Officer has observed quickly mounting cases, serious illnesses across the region and cases of COVID-19 in our County.